IOT-Club-Mangu/GIt-Github-Crash-Course/Lesson-one.md

  $git push -u origin master
 ```

-That's it we are done with the first lesson covering
+That's it we are done with the first lesson covering  Basics of Git ,Github and Vscode integration